tue-mps-edu/asd-engd-project-2022-extrinsic-sensor-calibration/README.md

 ## Important Information

+- The tool was developed and tested on Windows 10, compatibility with other OS's has not been explored
 - Calibration software is in the Alpha stage where the performance is inconsistent
 - Image detection of calibration target is not robust, possibly due to exposure and resolution
 - The RADAR used was a evaluation prototype board leading to inaccuratre and inconsistent data capture